 Use green building materials to construct a sustainable building.
 A number of factors contribute to the materials’ eco-friendliness.
 The best sustainable materials hold up well in the climate in which they’re being used, have low embodied energy, are locally sourced, and require little transportation.
 According to Smart Cities Dive, the most eco-friendly building materials are bamboo, cork, reclaimed or recycled wood, metal, precast concrete slabs and sheep’s wool insulation.

 Incorporate energy-efficient lighting into your sustainable building design for less energy use and reduced electricity bills.
 While LED and CFL lights may cost more upfront, they use less energy and last longer than incandescent lights.
-Install plenty of windows in your commercial building for an excess of natural light.
+Commercial buildings with lots of windows can utilize natural light for even lower energy costs.

 Natural ventilation methods, such as solar heating or thermal mass cooling, use passive systems, rather than mechanical, to supply outdoor air to a building’s interior for ventilation and cooling.
 Natural ventilation allows the outside weather to provide low humidity and moderate temperature wind currents as an alternate heating and cooling source.
 They provide the most comfortable and energy-efficient environment for employees and other building occupants.